A woman’s work is never done.

-Why is that part of the adage being ignored?
+Why is that first part of the original adage being ignored?
 Men are obligated to work.
-If they don’t work, they better be sick, invalids or dead, otherwise they would be bums.
+If they don’t work, they better be sick, invalid or dead, otherwise they would be bums.
 The feminist argument goes that, while men who don’t work (for women) are bums, women are now equal and have the privilege to work, if they want to, and to have their work being regarded as being of equal value to that done by men.

-It is alright for women to be equal to men and to be even more equal, but we cannot have it that women must stick to the sort of obligation that men are being burdened with.
+It is alright for women to be equal to men and to be even more equal, but we cannot have it that women must stick to the sort of obligations that men are being burdened with.
 Therefore many men are opting out from the onerous obligations they labour under.
 They demand that they be equal to women, with the same rights and privileges, and why not?
 For every action there is an equal and opposite reaction, even when it comes to equality of the sexes.
 Some may not like that, but vastly more perceive things to be that way.